swiss-territorial-data-lab/proj-dqry/README.md

 ### Hardware

 The project has been run on a 32 GiB RAM machine with a 16 GiB GPU (NVIDIA Tesla T4) compatible with [CUDA](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
 The library [detectron2](https://github.com/facebookresearch/detectron2), dedicated to object detection with deep learning algorithm, was used. <br>
-The main limitation is the number of tiles to be processed and the amount of detection, which can lead to RAM saturation.
+The main limitation is the number of tiles to be processed and the amount of detections, which can lead to RAM saturation.
 The provided requirements stand for a zoom level equal to or below 17 and an area of interest (AoI) corresponding to typical [SWISSIMAGE acquisition footprints](https://map.geo.admin.ch/?lang=fr&topic=ech&bgLayer=ch.swisstopo.pixelkarte-farbe&layers=ch.swisstopo.zeitreihen,ch.bfs.gebaeude_wohnungs_register,ch.bav.haltestellen-oev,ch.swisstopo.swisstlm3d-wanderwege,ch.astra.wanderland-sperrungen_umleitungen,ch.swisstopo.swissimage-product,ch.swisstopo.swissimage-product.metadata&layers_opacity=1,1,1,0.8,0.8,1,0.7&layers_visibility=false,false,false,false,false,true,true&layers_timestamp=18641231,,,,,2021,2021&time=2021) (no more than a third of Switzerland's surface area).

 ### Software